Podmev/FolderTextSearch/README.md

 - Delete index for all folders
 - Delete index for specific folder
 - Check if there is index for folder

+### <a id="choosing-trigram-map-type"></a> Choosing trigramMap type

+- For TrigramSearchApi there are options for using internal structure - TrigramMap
+- TrigramMap has 2 implementations: simple and timed
+- Simple is a bit faster, but doesn't support incremental indexing
+- Timed is a bit slower and does support incremental indexing
+- By default, it is timed implementation
+- Implementation can be chosen in constructor of TrigramSearchApi

 ## <a id="limitations"></a> Limitations